 Widen your social circle on LinkedIn by joining a few groups related to your industry, niche, or interests.
 Participating in groups is a great way to meet and interact with potential clients in an organic way.

-Once you do publish articles, you can also see analytics on those posts, which can be a helpful tool for you to make sure you're on the right track.
+Once you publish articles, you can also see LinkedIn analytics on those posts, which can be a helpful indicator to ensure that you're on the right track.

 8. Personalize Your Connection Requests

 Don't just fall back on LinkedIn's default text when you request to connect with someone new.
 Take a few minutes to write out a short, personalized message.